ga-wdi-boston/unix-cli/README.md

 Lets quickly take a peek inside the file we jsut created in our terminal.
 Type `cat name.text`.

+Now type `open name.txt`.
+See what happened?
+The file `name.txt` opens in whatever default application your computer uses for that type of file.

 ### Deleting a File

 How do we get rid of this file?
 We'll use the `rm` command.
 But first: a